abhinex/Lane-Detection/README.md

 2. Navigate to the project directory: cd lane-detection-project
 3. Install the required dependencies: pip install -r requirements.txt
 4. Run the Flask application: python app.py

-# NOTE: before run creates a flask_app folder with static file with 2 file in it 1.processed and 2.uploads and the images and the video are given in data folder or you can use your own images and video
+NOTE: Create a flask_app folder in your project directory, then add a static folder inside it containing processed and upload folders for images and videos, and also add templates folder in your falsk_app folder that containing index.html.
+Ensure you place your app.py file in the flask_app directory and check the paths correctly.

 # Usage
 Upload a video file through the web interface to see the lane detection in action.
 The processed video with highlighted lane boundaries will be displayed on the interface.